Routing Design Rule Types Available for PCB Layout in Altium Designer

 • Max Uncoupled Length - specifies the value for the maximum permissible uncoupled length between positive and negative nets within the differential pair.

-• Use Impedance Profile - this option becomes available when there is at least one impedance profile defined in the Layer Stack Manager.
+• Use Impedance Profile - this option becomes available when at least one impedance profile is defined in the Layer Stack Manager.
 When enabled, use the drop-down to select the required impedance profile.
 When the rule is configured in this mode, the Preferred Width and Preferred Gap required on each routing layer are calculated as part of the specified impedance profile.
-Once the rule is defined, as you route a differential pair that falls under the scope of the rule, the track widths and pair gap will automatically be set to the values required for that layer, to meet the specified impedance.
+Once the rule is defined, as you route a differential pair that falls under the scope of the rule, the track widths and pair gap will automatically be set to the values required for that layer to meet the specified impedance.

 • Show values for layer stack - this option appears in the dialog when there are multiple layer stacks defined in the Layer Stack Manager.
-If the board includes multiple layer stacks then the Differential Pairs Routing Constraints must be configured for each of the layer stacks, using either the all-layer fields above the image or the layer-specific fields in the Layer Attributes Table.
+If the board includes multiple layer stacks, then the Differential Pairs Routing Constraints must be configured for each of the layer stacks, using either the all-layer fields above the image or the layer-specific fields in the Layer Attributes Table.

-When defining values for the minimum, maximum and preferred width and/or gap, the Layer Attributes Table will highlight any invalid entries by using red text.
-This could happen, for example, when you specify a minimum constraint value that is greater than the maximum constraint value, or when setting a preferred constraint value that is lower than the minimum or above the maximum constraint values.
+When defining values for the minimum, maximum and preferred width and/or gap, the Layer Attributes Table will highlight invalid entries using red text.
+This could happen, for example, when you specify a minimum constraint value that is greater than the maximum constraint value or when setting a preferred constraint value that is lower than the minimum or above the maximum constraint values.
 The incorrect rule definition is further highlighted by the rule name becoming red in both the folder-tree pane and the respective summary lists in the PCB Rules and Constraints Editor dialog.

 Rule Application